chasesmith95/meshcache/docs/technology.md

 ### Accumulators
+Accumulators provide a way to anchor data, and are being used in production.
+Through the use of lt_hash, and other homomorphic encryption techniques it becomes fast to verify blocks in the current state, and using dynamic accumulators it is possible to determine if blocks are included in the main chain.

 ### Recursive Zero Knowledge Proofs
 Using recursive zero knowledge proofs with the genesis block, it is possible to prove that a block is in a blockchain.
 This works with both types of blockchain and is seen in such projects as Corda.

 ### Signatures